-The Pension freedom changes of April 2015 represented a complete shake-up of the UK’s pensions system, giving people much more control over their pension savings than before.
+The Pension Freedom changes of April 2015 represented a complete shake-up of the UK’s pension system, giving people much more control over their pension savings than before.

-We’ve put together 5 top tips to ensure you’re making the most of your pensions freedom.
+We’ve put together 5 top tips to ensure you’re making the most of your pension freedom.

 1. Understand your State Pension